Skip to main content

 Regardless of whether you choose to build a base or not, here are some essential tips for shed construction:

-• Proper Site Preparation - Prepare the site by clearing away debris, leveling the ground, and ensuring adequate drainage.
+• Proper Site Preparation - Prepare the outdoor storage site by clearing away debris, leveling the ground, and ensuring adequate drainage for your outdoor shed with a floor.
 A level and well-drained site promotes the longevity of your shed.

 • Quality Materials and Construction - Whether you opt for a base or not, use high-quality materials and construction techniques to ensure the shed's stability and durability.

-The decision to build a shed on a foundation or directly on the ground depends on various factors, including the shed's size, intended use, and local conditions.
-While a base provides stability, moisture protection, and improved air circulation, some situations may permit building without one.
+The decision to build a shed on a foundation or directly on the ground really shouldn’t be done.
+Abase provides stability, moisture protection, and improved air circulation that sheds really need.

 Consider your specific needs and budget, and consulting a professional can help you make the right choice for your shed project.
 Whether with a sturdy concrete slab or a simple gravel base, your well-crafted shed will undoubtedly become a valuable asset on your property for years.

-Some companies also include a shed base or floor panel with your shed purchase.
-For example, all Keter sheds are incredibly sturdy and have a heavy-duty shed floor panel.
-However, we highly recommend building the shed on solid and level ground.
-So, it’s essential to consider this as you shop and prepare for your new shed.
+Some companies also have storage sheds with floors included.
+For example, all Keter sheds are incredibly sturdy and have a heavy-duty shed floor panel included.
+However, we highly recommend building the shed on solid and level ground with a shed base underneath.

 Popular Sheds